joemcboe/GUWlib/docs/source/index.rst

    contain the root `toctree` directive.

 =============================================================================
-GUWlib - A python module for Guided Ultrasonic Wave simulation in thin plates
+GUWlib - Python package for Guided Ultrasonic Wave simulation with ABAQUS
 =============================================================================